BerriAI/litellm/docs/my-website/docs/tutorials/litellm_proxy_aporia.md

 ## Advanced
 ### Control Guardrails per Project (API Key)

-Use this to control what guardrail/s run per project.
+Use this to control what guardrails run per project.
 In this tutorial we only want the following guardrails to run for 1 project
-- pre_call: aporia
+- `pre_call_guardrails`: ["aporia"]
-- post_call: aporia
+- `post_call_guardrails`: ["aporia"]

 **Step 1** Create Key with guardrail settings